Get started by searching below:

 Victims of nursing home abuse may be able to file a Florida nursing home lawsuit if the facility they were in caused harm.

-Additionally, family members may be able to take legal action if their loved one has tragically passed away or is too frail to act on their own behalf.
+Additionally, those with power of attorney may be able to take legal action if the resident is too frail to act on their own behalf.

 Generally, these parties may be able to file a nursing home lawsuit: